FrontMatter/web-documentation-nextjs/content/docs/index.md

 Our main extension features are:

--Page dashboard in which you can get an overview of all of your markdown pages.
+- Page dashboard in which you can get an overview of all of your markdown pages.
 You can use it to search, filter, type your contents.
 - Site preview within Visual Studio Code
 - SEO checks for title, description, and keywords
 - Support for custom actions/scripts